How to Set Up a Data Catalog for Snowflake in 2025: A Complete Guide

 statements assign the data_catalog_role

 privileges to fetch the metadata for all the current data assets.
-To be able to bring the metadata for all the future data assets, too, you’ll need to specify the explicitly FUTURE
+To be able to bring the metadata for all the future data assets, too, you’ll need to explicitly specify the FUTURE

 keyword in the GRANT